-Kinkaku-ji (Temple of the Golden Pavilion) is, by far, the loveliest spot on earth I have ever seen.
+Kinkaku-ji (Temple of the Golden Pavilion) was, by far, the loveliest spot on earth I had ever seen.
 My first glimpse of the imperial yellow temple, gleaming in the summer sun with its reflection shimmering on the placid pond, was a poetic vision – a scene of exquisite beauty that I could only describe as heavenly.
 Belinda Carlisle nailed it – heaven is a place on earth.
-And it is in Kyoto.
-But one man’s heaven is another man’s hell.
+And it was in Kyoto.
+But one man’s heaven was another man’s hell.

-The entire complex – consisting of the Golden Pavilion, ponds with several islands, Chinese gates, Kuri (priest’s quarters), a bell tower, a stone pagoda, a tea house, and a small waterfall – is called Rokuon-ji (Deer Garden Temple).
-All told, the Golden Pavilion has become the single most iconic structure in it, even in all of Japan, that the temple complex is now commonly referred to as Kinkaku-ji.
+Also called Rokuon-ji (Deer Garden Temple), the entire complex consisted of the Golden Pavilion, ponds with several islands, Chinese gates, Kuri (priest’s quarters), a bell tower, a stone pagoda, a tea house, and a small waterfall.
+All told, the Golden Pavilion had become the single most iconic structure in it, even in all of Japan, thus, it came to be known as Kinkaku-ji.

 First built in 1397, it was originally a retirement retreat for a shogun, Ashikaga Yoshimitsu.
-The extravagant gold-gilded structure was erected when the shogun in his late 30s bequeathed his throne to his son, wanting freedom from power to simply enjoy the finer things in life.
-This was probably the most luxurious early retirement of his time.
-After Yoshimitsu’s death, the shogun’s son eventually converted the building into a Zen temple.
+After his death, the shogun’s son eventually converted the building into a Zen temple.
 Yet Kinkaku-ji wasn’t always an enclave of tranquility; it burned down many times through the centuries.

+Architecturally, the three-tiered temple, each tier representing a distinct style, conjured up an image of a wedding cake.
 Its gold leaf – micro-thin sheet of gold used for gilding – was blindingly bright in the warm late afternoon light.
-It is said that workers, while applying a new coating of lacquer, had to hold their breaths to avoid creasing the gold leaf with their exhalation.
+It was said that workers, while applying a new coating of lacquer, had to hold their breaths to avoid creasing the gold leaf with exhalation.
 Only when I was going over my photos did I notice the phoenix perched on its roof.
-How fitting as Kinkaku-ji has risen from the ashes at least three times.
-The reliquary contains the original rooftop phoenix, but it was closed to the public that time.
+How fitting as Kinkaku-ji had risen from the ashes at least three times.
+The reliquary contained the original rooftop phoenix, but it was closed to the public that time.

 The temple was gutted twice during a protracted civil war in the 15th century, but it somehow survived the two world wars.
 American bombers avoided Kyoto.
-In 1950, Kinkaku-ji was reduced to ashes again – this time by peacetime arson.
-And the perpetrator was one who was supposed to protect it – a 21-year-old Buddhist acolyte.
+In 1950, Kinkaku-ji was reduced to ashes again, this time by peacetime arson.
+The perpetrator was one who was supposed to protect it – a 21-year-old Buddhist acolyte.

-Based on interviews, the apprentice monk was a stammerer who developed a sense of self-loathing stemming from a perceived ugliness.
+Based on interviews, the apprentice monk was a stammerer who had self-image issues.
 His “antipathy against beauty” and schizophrenia led him to burn Kinkaku-ji to the ground.
-As he watched the 500-year-old temple go up in flames, he knifed himself and downed sleeping pills in a vain attempt to die with the object of his obsession.
-Unlike the temple, he survived and was eventually sent to prison.
+As he watched the 500-year-old temple go up in flames, he made a vain attempt to die with the object of his obsession.
+Unlike the temple, he survived his self-inflicted wounds and was sent to prison.
 His mother, in shame, threw herself off a running train.
 His death would come five years later, allegedly from consumption.
 By then, restoration of the temple had already begun.
 The work was completed only in 2003.
-Thus, the temple looks more “shiny and new” than antiquated, which may not sit well with some people.
+Thus, the temple looked shiny and new rather than antiquated.

-The most picturesque view of the temple is from the other end of Kyouko-chi (Mirror Pond).
-On the bright summer day I was there, the reflection of the temple and surrounding conifer trees – even the clouds overhead – was crystal clear.
-Its design was inspired by the Seven Treasures in the Land of Bliss or Nirvana (the Buddhist heaven).
-It succeeds in evoking heaven.
-Along the path to the temple, contorted tree trunks frame the temple in some angles.
-This is one of those rare places that photograph well.
+The most picturesque view of the temple was from the other end of Kyouko-chi (Mirror Pond).
+On that bright summer day, the reflection of the temple and surrounding conifer trees, even the clouds overhead, was crystal clear despite the murky water.
+Inspired by the description of the Buddhist heaven, it succeeded in evoking heaven.
+Along the path to the temple, contorted tree trunks framed the temple in some angles.

-Islets crowned with pine trees and massive rocks dot the pond.
-They represent the eight oceans and nine mountains that figure in the Buddhist creation story.
-For a non-Buddhist visitor, they contribute to the graceful harmony of water, sky, nature, and temple.
-Their mirror-like reflection on the tiny ripples lends a dreamy quality to Kinkaku-ji.
+Islets crowned with pine trees and massive rocks dotted the pond, representing the eight oceans and nine mountains in the Buddhist creation story.
+For a non-Buddhist visitor, they contributed to the graceful harmony of water, sky, nature, and temple.
+Their mirror-like reflection on the tiny ripples lent a dreamy quality to Kinkaku-ji.

-In another pond behind the temple, the Anmintaku (Tranquility Pond), an islet is surmounted by a miniature stone pagoda called Hakuja-no-tzuka or White Snake Mound.
-This may be from the Legend of White Snake, a popular traditional Chinese story of the tragic love between a young man and a white snake disguised as a beautiful woman (or a beautiful woman cursed to take the form of a white snake at certain times).
-My Chinese best friend told me a similar story when we were in Hangzhou, China – the other heaven on earth I have been to, coincidentally.
-It is perhaps the same legend to which this stone pagoda was dedicated, considering that Yoshimitsu had a fondness for all things Chinese.
-It is also a shrine to pray for rain since the pond has never dried up even during drought.
+In another pond behind the temple, the Anmintaku (Tranquility Pond), an islet was surmounted by a miniature stone pagoda called Hakuja-no-tzuka or White Snake Mound.
+This may have been from the Legend of White Snake, a popular traditional Chinese story of the tragic love between a young man and a white snake disguised as a beautiful woman (or a beautiful woman cursed to take the form of a white snake at certain times).
+My Chinese best friend had told me a similar story when we were in Hangzhou, China – the other heaven on earth I had been to, coincidentally.
+It was perhaps the same legend to which this stone pagoda was dedicated, considering that Yoshimitsu had a fondness for all things Chinese.

-Ultimately, a place is just a place – it is our perception that colors it differently.
-They say Kinkaku-ji is magnificent in any season – in the variegated foliage of spring and autumn, the fluffy white of winter, and the lush greens and golden yellows of summer.
-Along with its fiery history, they render Kinkaku-ji in various facets of beauty: ephemeral and timeless, vulnerable and indestructible, romantic and real.
+Ultimately, a place was just a place.
+Only our personal perception would color it differently.
+Kinkaku-ji was said to be magnificent in any season – in the variegated foliage of spring and autumn, the fluffy white of winter, and the lush greens and golden yellows of summer.
+Along with its fiery history, the seasons rendered Kinkaku-ji in various facets of beauty: ephemeral and timeless, vulnerable and indestructible, romantic and real.
 Much like our concept of heaven.